HoloArchivists/hollow_memories/archiving_livestreams.md

 - The `--write-thumbnail` flag is used to save the thumbnail as an image file and the `--write-description` flag to save the description as a `.description` file.

 ## using yt-dlp

-# WIP <!-- omit in toc -->
+yt-dlp has added new flags that can make it function similar to ytarchive, though its currently considered broken

-yt-dlp added the flags `--wait-for-video` to wait for scheduled streams and `--live-from-start` to download a youtube livestream from the start
+`--wait-for-video <DelayInSeconds>` to wait for scheduled streams and `--live-from-start` to start downloading from the start

-so downloading a livestream like with ytarchive would look like this
 ```cmd
 yt-dlp --live-from-start --wait-for-video 15 <youtubeurl>
 ```

 ## Troubleshooting/FAQ

-### When I run a command in Command Prompt, I get `'xxxx' is not recognized as an internal or external command, operable program or batch file`!
+### When I run a command in Command Prompt, I get `'xxxx' is not recognized as an internal or external command, operable program or batch file`

-- Try reopening a new Command Prompt in administrator mode and verify if they work.
-- Make sure you followed the instructions and installed everything correctly.
+- try reopen cmd/powershell they need to be restarted for new installed programs to be recognized